Beginner Keyboard Recommendations

-Especially for beginners, I highly recommend NOT purchasing an acoustic piano.
-Digital pianos quite often are not only more affordable, but they are more portable, have tons of extra features for making music (like the ability to play along with rhythms and change the sound).
-They also can be connected to a computer in many cases, adding even more useful features.
+Especially for beginners, I highly recommend purchasing a digital piano or keyboard, rather than an acoustic piano.
+Digital pianos quite often are more affordable, more portable, and have tons of extra features for making music (like the ability to play along with rhythms and change the sound).
+They may also be connected to a computer, adding even more useful features.
 Plus, you can control the volume and practice with headphones - which means students are able to concentrate more easily in a distracting environment (and not drive parents and siblings crazy with repetitive practicing).

 If you're interested in a digital piano, here are the main features to look for:

 61+ Keys (no less)

 Another good feature is weighted or semi-weighted keys, but this often adds to both the expense and the overall weight of the keyboard.

 Be prepared to also purchase accessories such as a stand, headphones, sustain pedal, and maybe even a bench.

 All of the links below are on Amazon and feature keyboards that have most if not all of the above recommendations.

 Some are already bundled with a stand and headphones, but you may find these for slightly cheaper if you wish to purchase the accessories separately, or already have them.
 You can customize your package on Amazon before you add to your cart.
 I’ve sorted these by price, starting at just under $200 up to about $1,500.

 If you'd prefer to visit a store and see a piano or keyboard in person first, I recommend visiting Keyboard Concepts in Fountain Valley.
 They have an excellent selection of both digital and acoustic pianos for almost every budget.